JK Brackens GAA Club

+He is the son of Patrick Bracken (1830–1897) and Anne Bracken (née Hennessy; 1828–1893) of Templemore, Co.
+Tipperary.
+Father Patrick played a pre-GAA form of Irish football as early as 1847 for the Templemore citizen's team playing against the Templemore Garrison barrack team, alongside John Kidd Guest (1831-1871), ex Templemore man, and a person linked to the embryonic formation of the North Melbourne Football Club.

 JK Brackens GAA club is one of only three GAA clubs to be named after both a founding member of the GAA, and a local parishioner.

 History

 Early Parish GAA – 1884-1980

-The Gaelic Athletic Association was founded in Thurles on 1st November 1884 less than 14 kilometers from Templemore Town with prominent local resident Joseph Kevin Bracken one of the seven founding signatories.
+The Gaelic Athletic Association was founded in Thurles on 1 November 1884 less than 14 kilometres from Templemore Town with prominent local resident Joseph Kevin Bracken one of the seven founding signatories.
 Bracken was a well known Parnellite, IRB affiliate and 'champion athlete' according to reports.
-These factors were possible reasons for Brackens invitation as a 'representative Irishman'.
+These factors were possible reasons for Joseph Kevin Bracken's invitation as a 'representative Irishman'.